 My name is Lindy Hale, the heart and soul behind A Linderella Story.
-While dreaming up this project, I came to the realization that If I am going to have a blog focusing on the stories of others, I’d be damned if I didn’t share my story, too.
+While dreaming up this business, I came to the realization that If I am going focus on the stories of others, I’d be damned if I didn’t share my story, too.

 So here we are.

 I am more than what I appear to be online.

 I identify as an omni-vert aka an extroverted introvert.
 While some of my favorite memories involve being up until sun-rise surrounded by my best friends— socialization is not what refuels me.
 I feel most energized after having some down time.
 I guess I would say that I am pretty complicated.
 I have a tendency to cover up my soft side with a bullheaded exterior but at the core, I wear my heart on my sleeve.
 I am empathetic and supportive to a fault but I am constantly reminding myself that I am worthy.

 Who I am varies from the kind of person that I want to be, though.
 I want to be a person that is ever changing and not afraid of that.
 I want to learn something new each day and never be complacent.
 I want to be the kind of person to take hold of their life to do what I was set on this earth to do.
 I want to focus on my talents and make my ideas come to life.
 I no longer want to spend my days caring for people, I want to spend my days inspiring them.
 But most of all, I just want to be myself and I’m learning how to do that again.